Jumbub/wgsl-visual-debugger/README.md

 > I am seeing characters that look like this

-The font does not support this character.
+The default font does not support this character.

 (the 2 bottom rows of the character contain the bit representation of the character)

+> The text is stretched

+The aspect ratio of the target texture must match the UV range.

+(for a `720x480` texture size you could have a UV range `0x0` to `36x24`)

+> The text looks weird when rendered small

+The texture must be a multiple of 6 for pixel perfect sampling.